mikedhart/CSSJSCustomStrikeThrough/README.md

 CSSJSCustomStrikeThrough
 ========================

-Provides generic business logic for custom width strike through in a HTML doc.
+Provides generic business logic and UI components for custom height and colour strikethrough for any element in an HTML doc.

+For example usage, please see example.html